skyvers/Aged-care/readme.md

 ![Resident seprate form](doc_src_img/chapter7/11.JPG "Resident edit form")

-As, we have already made a nice view for Resident.
-However, I also want to introduce View Components to you.
+Now that we have created a view for Resident records, it's time learn about View Components.

-So, what is View Components?
+So, what are View Components?

 Let's imagine that our view is very complex, lots of sections and these sections can be reused in different views.
 Skyve allows for reuse of view sections via the component widget.